JeffersonLab/clas12alignment/dc/README.md

 ### Output
 When the ``-process`` option is chosen, a file containing all histograms produced in the data processing is saved and can be re-analyzed with the ``-analyze`` option.
-With both the ``-process`` and ``-analyze`` options, the extracted misalignment constants are prit out in a format consistent with the /geometry/dc/alignment CCDB table.
+With both the ``-process`` and ``-analyze`` options, the extracted misalignment constants are printed out in a format consistent with the /geometry/dc/alignment CCDB table.

 ### Parameters
 In addition to the parameters that can be selected from command line, the code uses parameters defined in the ``Constants`` class: